EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 )
 ~~~~~~~~~~~

-The response to the enrollment request is the subject certificate, for which CBOR encoding is specified in {{I-D.raza-ace-cbor-certificates}}.
+The response to the enrollment request is the subject certificate, for which CBOR encoding is specified in {{I-D.mattsson-cose-cbor-cert-compress}}.

 The same message content in request and response applies to re-enrollment.